 As a mobile business most electrical contractors put a lot of time and money into their motor vehicle.
 Whether this is a van, light truck or ute there is a good chance that you customised your vehicle to make your job easier on the road.
 Most standard electrician insurance policies won’t give you high enough cover for things like signage, vehicle wraps, fitouts, shelving and the likes.

-A commercial motor policy will also ensure that your vehicle is covered for business use.
+A commercial motor insurance policy will also ensure that your vehicle is covered for business use.
 This is not standard on basic and cheaper policies.
+Truck insurance policies will usually be required for trucks over 2 tonne however, can still be considered under a commercial motor policy.

 If you are taking on larger contracts than part of your electrician insurance policies should be a construction insurance or contract works insurance.
 This will only usually be required when contracts are in place for working that you have been contracted to do.